tteenz/TH-G-TT-WW-group-project-1/README.md

 If there is nothing you like, you can restart the app and go through the process again!

-Visit https://tteenz.github.io/TH-G-TT-WW-group-project-1/ to check our application!
+Visit https://tteenz.github.io/TH-G-TT-WW-group-project-1/ to check our application!!